jamiely/deprecated_blog/_posts/2018-11-01-using-r-and-ggplot2.md

 plot(bar_single)
 ```

+The total number of returns is easier to see if we use a stacked bar.

 ![2014 Returns by Gross Income Bar Graph]({{site.baseurl}}/assets/20181101_returns_by_gross_income_bar_single.png)

-And a pie chart, [if that's your thing](https://www.businessinsider.com/pie-charts-are-the-worst-2013-6),
+Here's a pie chart, [if that's your thing](https://www.businessinsider.com/pie-charts-are-the-worst-2013-6),
 although they look terrible in ggplot.

 ```r